Here's what your credit card company doesn't want you to know: The latest tech will rarely protect you.

 If you look closely at the 1995 film French Kiss, Kevin Kline’s character uses a chip-enabled credit card (fraudulently, it turns out).
 The sad fact is, American retailers are just starting to catch up, but using a chip instead of a magnetic strip will likely have a negligible effect on fraud — as Kevin Kline demonstrated on screen.

-Another reason these chips won’t have a big impact is because two-thirds of credit card fraud is committed during so-called “card not present” transactions, like ordering online or over the phone.
+Another reason these chips won’t have a big impact is that two-thirds of credit card fraud is committed during so-called “card not present” transactions, like ordering online or over the phone.
 In those situations, customers simply supply their credit card number, and the chip plays no role.

 Here’s what these chips will stop: When a credit card’s data is stolen, used to clone a new card, and that card is used in person.
 But that isn’t very common.

 The best protection you have is very old and low tech: The Fair Credit Billing Act of 1974 mandates that cardholders can only be held responsible for $50 worth of fraudulent transactions.
 And in practice, nearly every card issuer offers a zero liability policy.
-So if these new chip card are protecting anyone, it’s the card issuers, not their customers.
+So if these new chip cards are protecting anyone, it’s the card issuers, not their customers.

 What would make a difference